the-butcher/HEXMAP/README.md

 Example of GIF animation generated with built-in GIF exporter.
 #
 # issues
-- changing thema away from an open indicator causes an error when returning to that indicator
 - find a way to release memory (maybe upon changing the thema)
 - a thema change will have to alter global min/max instant
 - outlines only show partially (maybe an issue connected to key sorting)